Ferrous vs Non-Ferrous Metals

 - Wrought iron – Typically used in gates and fences

-Because they contain little to no iron, non-ferrous metals tend to be non-magnetic.
+Because non-ferrous metals contain little to no iron, non-ferrous metals tend to be non-magnetic.
 This makes them very useful in jewelry, wiring, and electronics.

-Another advantage of the lack of iron content is the resistance to corrosion.
-Non-ferrous metals tend to last for a long time because they don’t corrode due to rust over time.
-This makes them extremely useful in products that are exposed to the elements like water pipes and gutters.
+Another advantage of these metals is the lack of iron content, which leads to the resistance of corrosion.
+Non-ferrous metals tend to last for a long time because they don’t corrode due to rusting over time.
+This makes them useful in products that are exposed to the elements like water pipes and gutters.

 Malleability